We aim to fly a kite to the highest altitude in the world

 I hope you find my website interesting.
 It's our story obout our quest to break the world altitude record for a single kite.

-October 2005 on Cable Downs The 2 big DT Delta kites are 16 sq meters and 120 sq meters.
+October 2005 on Cable Downs The 2 big DT Delta kites are 16 sq meters and 12 sq meters.
 The green and yellow delta is 2.25 sq meters.
-A 1.75 sq metre delta (purple & red) and a 8 sq metre Scott Sled (pink) rests on the ground
+A 1.75 sq metre delta (purple & red) and a 8 sq metre Scott Sled (pink) rests on the ground.

-Since 2005, apart from 2006 and 2008, a small group of enthusiasts have made an annual trek to Cable Downs sheep station near Cobar in western NSW, Australia We have been flying big kites to high altitude.
-We are attempting to break the world altitude record for a single kite on one line.
-Our activities have the protection of an aircraft free zone provided by the Civil Aviation Safety Authority (CASA) and Air Services Australia.
-So far we have flown a big Dunton - Taylor delta kite to 14,188ft above ground level.
-This is just 321 feet short of the claimed record.
-This record was submitted to Guinness by Canadian, Richard Synergy in the year 2000.
-He submitted a height of 13,609 ft above ground level to the kiting community soon after his attempt.
-Later he said he flew to14,509 ft above ground level which is the altitude submitted to Guinness.
-I t seems there are many inconsistencies with his claim and the method he used to measure altitude.
-Despite these doubts, our target remains at15,000 ft above ground level to clearly reset the record.
-We are permitted to fly up17,370 ft above ground level and to reach that height wouldbe "icing on the cake".
+Since 2005, apart from 2006, 2008 and 2013 a small group of enthusiasts made an annual trek to Cable Downs sheep station near Cobar in western NSW, Australia.
+We have been flying big kites to high altitude.
+We have been attempting to break the world altitude record for a single kite on one line.
+Our activities were authorised by the Civil Aviation Safety Authority (CASA) and Air Services Australia with an aircraft free zone defined as a NOTAM.
+So far we have flown a big Dunton - Taylor (DT) delta kite to 16, 038ft above ground level on September 23rd, 2014.
+This is a world record altitde for a single kite.
+This is nearly 1,500 ft and 10% more than the record claimed in the year 2000 by Richard Synergy of Ontaria, Canada.
+We were permitted to fly up17,370 ft above ground level and to reach that height would have been "icing on the cake".
+We are very happy with 16,038 ft althoughour claim will take some time ratify with relevent bodies .

 I would like to thank the people who have been involved, supported or shown interest in our record attempts including: